Azure-Samples/secure-tunneling-azure-relay/README.md

 2. The Orchestrator invokes a direct method to the device via IoT Hub.
     - Direct methods are synchronous, follow a request-response pattern and are meant for communications that require immediate confirmation of their result (within a user-specified timeout).
     - The [Azure IoT service SDK](https://www.nuget.org/packages/Microsoft.Azure.Devices) is used as it contains code to interact directly with IoT Hub to manage devices.
 3. The target device runs a web server and sends Telemetry to the IoT Hub.
+Upon initiation of a connection, it runs a Remote Forwarder for the port the web server is running on via [Azure Relay Bridge](https://github.com/Azure/azure-relay-bridge#readme) and starts listening to an Azure Relay Hybrid Connection of the same name.
     - The [Azure IoT Hub device SDK](https://www.nuget.org/packages/Microsoft.Azure.Devices.Client) is used to receive and respond to the direct method without having to worry about the underlying protocol details.
-    - Upon initiation of a connection, the device runs a Remote Forwarder for the port the web server is running on via [Azure Relay Bridge](https://github.com/Azure/azure-relay-bridge#readme) and starts listening to an Azure Relay Hybrid Connection of the same name.
 4. Upon successful response, the Orchestrator provisions and/or starts an Azure Container Instance (ACI) that runs a Local Forwarder via [Azure Relay Bridge](https://github.com/Azure/azure-relay-bridge#readme) configured to connect to the same Azure Relay Hybrid Connection.
-5. The ACI connects to the Azure Relay Hybrid Connection.
+5. The ACI connects to the Azure Relay Hybrid Connection and exposes a public endpoint.
-6. When the connection is established, the user can access the web server that is running on the remote device by going to the ACI fully qualified domain name (FQDN) in their browser.
+6. When the connection is established, the user can access the web server that is running on the remote device by going to the ACI's fully qualified domain name (FQDN) in their browser.

 ## Provision resources and deploy Azure Function